-This course will examine the body in contemporary societies.
-We will evaluate how knowledge of the body is produced in western societies, and how the body is governed through kinesiology, physical education and health discourses and practices.
-The body's health has become increasingly central to how people are viewed in society and to a person's sense of self-identity in (post) modern societies.
-Within this context, we interrogate the body and its relationship to identity, social relations and citizenship.
+This course will examine the problem of the body in contemporary societies.
+We will critically evaluate how knowledge of the body is produced in western societies, and how the body is governed through kinesiology, physical education and health discourses and practices.
+The body's health has become increasingly central to how individuals are governed, represented and exercise agency in society and to a person's sense of self-identity in (post) modern societies.
+Within this context, we interrogate the body and its relationship to identity, social.
+Prerequisites: KPE 100H/PHE 102H, KPE 200H/PHE 202H Three lecture hours per week (combination of lectures and seminars).
+Category: A